Teea12/LITA-Capstone-Project2/README.md

 ### Project Overview:
-This Project is about the Sales Performance Analysis for a Retail Store.
+This Project is about the Subscription for a Company.
-In this project, I analysed the sales performance of a retail store.
+In this project, I analysed the subscription performance of a company.
 I explored sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 I also produced an interactive Power BI dashboard that highlighted the findings.